 The core business of SMP Automotive Exterior GmbH ("SMP AE" or the "Company") is processing plastics.
 SMP AE supplies plastic parts and entire system modules for vehicle exteriors.
 This includes producing and selling bumper systems and plastic parts for the exteriors of vehicle models produced by Germany's leading automotive manufacturers, also referred to as OEMs (Original Equipment Manufacturers).
-SMP AE's most important sales market is the German automotive sector, with the main customers being Daimler, BMW and Porsche.
+SMP AE's most important sales market is the German automotive sector.